ncy08/coachkip-site/programoverview.md

 • **CRITICAL**: Break down HomeView.vue into smaller components for maintainability
 • Store authenticated user data or plan configurations in Pinia's state.userInformation
 • Connect to Firestore/Auth if you need more than analytics – firebase-config.js is ready for extension
+• Ensure Cloud Run service configuration is optimized for performance and cost
 • Consider consolidating image assets and optimizing font loading
 • Replace hardcoded social links (currently pointing to generic x.com, linkedin.com, etc.)
 • Add environment variables for EmailJS configuration